logan-bobo/landing_page/README.md

-# landing_page
+# Landing Page
-A display of some basic CSS skills to create a landing page.
+A display of some basic HTML and CSS skills to create a landing page.